 - Course readings: Please download the full list HERE.
 These are to be read before the course to serve as a basis for discussion and debate during the course.
 Files will be mailed to course attendees one month before the course start date.

-- Download the Syllabus: HERE
+- Download the Syllabus: Available for download after October 1

 - Download our Sexual and Gender-Based Policy: HERE